Last Updated on October 16, 2025 by Hannah Stephenson

 Yes, if you go during the day you should be fine hiking alone, although obviously it is always safer to hike with a companion.

 If you want to go alone, I’d recommend going in the middle of the day when there will be other people on the trail.
 Some people like to hike the mountain at sunrise or sunset, but I don’t think that this is a great idea if you’re going by yourself.
-However, you can join a guided tour!
+However, you can always join the guided sunrise/sunset tour!

 And whether you hike alone or with others, you should make sure to save the Table Mountain National Park emergency phone number, which is +27861106417.